 What inspired you to take the 4 Islands Tour or travel to Thailand?

 Thailand is one of those countries people just rave about.
 It’s beautiful, it’s cheap, the food is delicious, the people are friendly…so I wanted to travel there for years.
-I had seen so many gorgeous pictures of Thailand before I visited, so by the time we got there I wanted to see as much as possible.
+I had seen so many gorgeous pictures of Thailand, so when we were backpacking in Southeast Asia, going to Thailand was an easy decision.
 There are tons of islands in the Andaman Sea, and taking a day tour seemed like a great way to experience the area.

 Would you recommend the 4 Islands Tour?
 Would you change anything about it?